ThengPY/To-Do-List-App/README.md

 - **Edit Tasks**: Modify existing tasks.
 - **Delete Tasks**: Remove tasks that are no longer needed.
 - **Recurring Tasks**: Add tasks with daily, weekly, or monthly recurrence intervals.
 Automatically add a new task to the list when a recurring task is completed.
-- **Sort Tasks**: Organize tasks by due date or priority for improved visibility.
+- **Sort Tasks**: Organize tasks by due date or priority level for improved visibility.
 - **Mark as Complete**: Right-click on a task to mark it as completed.
 - **Search Functionality**: Quickly find tasks by searching through the list.
+- **Task Dependencies**: Set dependencies between tasks.